Emamezi/ApexPlay-Gaming-and-Electronics-Retail/README.md

 * Historically, non loyalty customers have been outspending loyalty customers in basket size up until the end of 2021.
 However, as the loyalty program gained popularity over time AOV increased and **loyalty customers were spending on average $30 more than non-loyalty customers in 2022**.

-* **One in nine MacBook Air customers decided it wasn't worth keeping**, and at $1,588 a unit, those 451 decisions didn't just reverse a sale, they likely **cost the business close to $743K in real net losses**.
+* **One in nine MacBook Air customers decided it wasn't worth keeping**, and at $1,588 a unit, those 451 decisions didn't just reverse a sale, they likely cost the business about **$743K in real net losses**.

   <div align="center">
   <table>